This Amtrak Adirondack blog post was last updated in June 2020.

 When you’ve already BOLTed by bus to Boston and DC, done day hikes in the Hudson River Valley, and made the trek out to the Hamptons, where else can a New Yorker escape to for a (long) weekend?

 It might seem so far away, being in another country and all, but Montreal is surprisingly close to New York.
-At a mere distance of 370 miles, it’s totally doable as a weekend getaway.
+At a mere distance of 370 miles, it’s totally doable as a weekend getaway from NYC.
 You have 3 options for traveling from New York to Montreal:

 - Plane – If you’ve got more money than time to spare, flying is your best bet.